burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 | 7 | `R"(asd\n)"`  | Raw string.
 Analogue of Python's `r"""str str"""`.
 Multiline is supported for such lines and special character sequences \n are not special.             |
 | 8 | `R"*(asd\n)*"`  | Raw string literal with custom delimiters.         |

 The [UTF-8](https://en.wikipedia.org/wiki/UTF-8) and [UTF-16](https://en.wikipedia.org/wiki/UTF-16) are variable-width encodings for characters.
-Not all letters in Unicode can be represented by a single 8-bit character for [UTF-8](https://en.wikipedia.org/wiki/UTF-8) or a single 16-bit character for [UTF-16](https://en.wikipedia.org/wiki/UTF-16).
+Not all letters in Unicode can be represented by a single 8-bit character for [UTF-8](https://en.wikipedia.org/wiki/UTF-8) or a single 16-bit character for [UTF-16](https://en.wikipedia.org/wiki/UTF-16), therefore schemas support variable-length encoding.

 ## Function Call Nuances

 1. There are only two kinds of function and function calls in C++:
-    * *Ordinary function call.* This is a call of a function.
+    * *Ordinary Function Call.* This is a call of a function.
 A static member function is an ordinary function ([6], 9.4).
-    * *Member function call*.
-This is a call of member class function, also known as a class method.
+    * *Member Function Call*.
+This is a call of a member class function, also known as a class method.

 2. In functions with `void` return types or when the return type is absent (e.g., in constructors/destructors), you can have the absence of a `return` statement in a function body.
 It is equivalent to an explicit `return;` at the end of the function body.